hashicorp/hcp-terraform-operator/.github/test-infra/tfe/README.md

 This example assumes that the following resources exist:

 - TFE license is on a file path defined by `var.license_file`
-- A DNS zone
+- A DNS zone (already provisioned and speficied in the auto.tfvars file)
-- Valid managed SSL certificate to use with load balancer:
+- Valid managed SSL certificate to use with load balancer (already provisioned and speficied in the auto.tfvars file)
-  - Create/Import a managed SSL Certificate in Network Services -> Load Balancing to serve as the certificate for the DNS A Record.

 ## How to Use This Module